 On this page

 Do you operate a childcare centre, out-of-school care or are you a childminder?
-From 11 May primary schools are (partly) open again.
-As of 8 June, primary schools will fully open again.
-Childcare facilities must be prepared for this and open for all children again from 8 June onwards.
+Since 8 June, primary schools and childcare facilities are open for all children again.
 You must observe the (hygiene) rules to prevent infection with and distribution of the coronavirus.

 Sector organisations together with the Ministry of Social Affairs and Employment have drawn up a protocol for the reopening of childcare facilities (in Dutch).
 This protocol sets out how childcare should be organised during the corona crisis and which rules around safety and hygiene apply.

 - Employees with respiratory symptoms or a fever of 38 degrees and up, are not allowed to work and will be tested for COVID-19.